Let’s face it - social media marketing in 2023 is harder than ever.

 So where should you be building these communities?
 Facebook and Instagram are the most effective platforms for community building overall, but TikTok would be best for a Gen Z audience.
 At the end of the day, it all depends on the demographic you’re targeting

-2. Social media is the future of e-commerce.
+2. Social media could be the future of e-commerce.

 Over the course of 2022, social media apps evolved into e-commerce platforms that connect users with products they can buy without leaving the app.